strapdata/elassandra/docs/elassandra/source/operations.rst

 Caching features
 ----------------

-Compared to Elasticsearch, Elassandra introduces a search overhead by adding to each query a token ranges filter and by fetching fields through a CQL request at the Cassandra layer.
-These overheads can be both mitigated by using caching features.
+Compared to Elasticsearch, Elassandra adds to each query a token ranges filter and by fetching fields through a CQL request at the Cassandra layer.

 Token Ranges Query Cache
 ........................